FRRouting/frr/doc/user/overview.rst

 terminal interface.
 When you configure a static route, it must be done in *zebra* configuration file.
 When you configure BGP network it must be done in *bgpd* configuration file.
 This can be a very annoying thing.
-To resolve the problem, Frr provides integrated user interface shell called *vtysh*.  *vtysh* connects to each daemon with UNIX domain socket and then works as a proxy for user input.
+To resolve the problem, FRR provides integrated user interface shell called *vtysh*.  *vtysh* connects to each daemon with UNIX domain socket and then works as a proxy for user input.

-Frr was planned to use multi-threaded mechanism when it runs with a kernel that supports multi-threads.
+FRR was planned to use multi-threaded mechanism when it runs with a kernel that supports multi-threads.
 But at the moment, the thread library which comes with @sc{gnu}/Linux or FreeBSD has some problems with running reliable services such as routing software, so we don't use threads at all.